KMint1819/yolov5/README.md

     - Cut without resizing
     - Larger bbox for d-img
     - Decrease weight of cls loss in total loss
-    - Add hsv augmentation to detect rice in very bright/dark situations
     - yolo 1280
+    - Train all

 - Tried and beneficial
     - Merge the edge
     - Decrease IOU threshold
     - Decrease conf threshold
+    - Add hsv augmentation to detect rice in very bright/dark situations

 - Tried but doesn't help
     - Use different detectors accordingly